revdancatt/CAT422-glitch-location-viewer/README.md

 ## TODO

 * Work out which bits of scenery are missing (these now display in a debug text area)
+* Loading Progress Bar, when loading levels
+* At some point move image assets to CDN on multiple domains and parallelise the loading of assets
 * Convert the Path lines and walls into the JSON to, so we know where a play can walk
 * Add a player sprite to the scene and let them walk round
 * Apply the filters to change the colours